hashbangcode/drupal-services-talk/src/slides.md

 ## Altering Services: Decorating

-- Serivices can be decorated to create your own serive that extends another service.
+- Services can be decorated to create your own serive that extends another service.
 - The original service will still exist, but you will have a new service that accepts the same arguments.

 ```yml